gURLmeetsCode/clear_the_deck/README.md

 We expect candidates to spend 1-3 hours on this exercise.
 By the way, you may use any third party modules you like, and by all means feel free to ask questions!

+##Comments

+The current code implemented is considered to be a brute force approach that is ideal for moderately sized datasets.
+However to address the concern of scaling and bottlenecks, I would implement a stable sorting algorithm such Timsort which would allow for O(1) auxiliary space and O(log(n)) runtime.

+The solutions were tested on the following datasets: 10, 50, 1000, 1M(which caused a compiling error).

 ## Submission